children orthodontics

 During the complimentary initial orthodontic consultation, a digital scan of the child’s teeth is taken, along with an X-ray to assess erupting teeth and examine dental and skeletal growth.
 The orthodontist will also discuss the child’s overall oral health and the potential benefits of orthodontic treatment.

-Integrating Pediatric Dentistry and Orthodontics for Optimal Dental Health
+Integrating Pediatric Dentistry and Orthodontics for High Quality Dental Health

 Pediatric dentistry encompasses a range of dental services, including orthodontics, to holistically assess and maintain a child’s dental health.
 By implementing an interdisciplinary treatment plan, health care professionals can work together to ensure a healthy and beautiful smile for every child.
 Studies have shown that straight teeth can significantly enhance a child’s self-esteem.